-The sector is comprised of both registered charities as well as not-for-profit organizations, including hospitals and universities.
+The sector comprises both registered charities as well as nonprofit organizations, including hospitals and universities.
 Together, they are a key driver of Canada's economy.

 However, despite its formidable size and scope, most Canadians are not aware of the sector's role in the Canadian economy (Hall, 2010).
-In fact, according to Imagine Canada, the Canadian charitable and not-for-profit sector is the 2nd largest in the world in relative terms, serving communities from coast to coast, often in partnership with or on behalf of government.
+In fact, according to Imagine Canada, the Canadian charitable and nonprofit sector is the 2nd largest in the world in relative terms, serving communities from coast to coast, often in partnership with or on behalf of government.

-Charities and not-for-profits obtain the revenue they need to carry out their missions from a variety of sources, including donations, government grants and contributions, service delivery contracts, and the sale of goods and services to the public.
+Charities and nonprofits obtain the revenue they need to carry out their missions from a variety of sources, including donations, government grants and contributions, service delivery contracts, and the sale of goods and services to the public.